 This spurred a trend in business owners focusing on their inventory processes and being more selective about which vendors they purchase from..
 This is because they not only have to ensure they have the right amount of inventory for their jobs, but they also have even more pressure to find inventory at the best price.
 Because of this, more and more field service business owners are turning to software with inventory management capability.

-For example, simPRO’s inventory management features allows you to track inventory changes in real time.
+For example, Simpro’s inventory management features allows you to track inventory changes in real time.
 This prevents running out of materials as you’ll be notified when stock levels run low.
-And, when it comes to finding the right price, you can access supplier s and compare the pricing to ensure you’re getting the best value.
+And, when it comes to finding the right price, you can access supplier catalogues and compare the pricing to ensure you’re getting the best value.